jeromeCondere/coding_assignment/README.md

 # Coding assignment

-for Eclipse use "sbt eclipse" command in order to generate condiguration files
+For Eclipse use "sbt eclipse" command in order to generate configuration files.
+With sbt do as usual: sbt run or sbt package then *scala* of the jar in the target folder

 ## Exercise trait
-Each class that extends this trait must implement two methods:
+Each class that extends this trait must implement three methods:
 - *solve* method that return the result a the exercise
 - *write* method that takes the result of solve method to save it in a file
+- *statement* method that describe the exercise